RajalaxmiUkkaji/RajalaxmiUkkaji/README.md

 I'm a passionate Computer Science Engineering student specializing in Data Science at Siddhartha Institute of Engineering and Technology.

-I enjoy building web applications, exploring data-driven solutions, and continuously learning modern technologies.
-My goal is to leverage technology to solve real-world challenges and create meaningful impact through innovative software solutions.
+I enjoy building web applications, solving real-world problems, and continuously learning new technologies.
+My goal is to create impactful software solutions that make a difference.

 ---